-Meetings are held Tuesday mornings at 10:00 a.m. in the New Providence Municipal Centerat 360 Elkwood Ave, New Providence NJ 07974, and are attended by about 115 members.
-Coffee is available by 9:30 a.m.
-The usual program starts with some songs and a few jokes, reports from committee and activity Chairmen, and a talk on a timely and interesting subject.
+Meetings are held Tuesday mornings at 10:00 a.m. in the Parish Hall of the New Providence NJ Presbyterian Church, 1307 Springfield Ave, New Providence NJ 07974, and simultaneously by Zoom (send email to [email protected] for access) These "hybrid" meetings are attended by about 100 members.
+Coffee is available in the hall by 9:30 a.m.
+The usual program starts with some songs, a few jokes, and reports from committee & activity Chairmen, followed by a talk on a timely and interesting subject.

 Because of the size and quality of the audience, the Old Guard attracts excellent outside speakers.